shilpakarumanchi/Avada-e-commerce/README.md

 **Leverage High AOV Products**: Since laptops have the highest AOV, emphasize their premium status and the value they offer.
 Consider offering financing or payment plans for customers to make these higher-priced products more accessible.

-**Improve the Sales of underperforming items & off-Peak months**:Products like the Bose SoundSport headphones, Apple iPhone, Samsung charging cable pack, and Samsung webcam, make up only 4% of the sales.
-Assess the reasons behind the low sales (e.g., lack of visibility, consumer preferences, or quality concerns) and strategize on how to boost their performance by pricing adjustments, improved marketing or product repositioning.
-Given that sales dip between February and June, as well as in October, consider introducing promotions, limited-time offers, or new product launches during these months to stimulate interest and maintain sales momentum.
+**Improve the Sales of underperforming items & off-Peak months**: Products such as the Bose SoundSport Headphones, Apple iPhone, Samsung Charging Cable Pack, and Samsung Webcam account for only 4% of total sales.
+Additionally, February to June and October are identified as off-peak months.
+It is essential to analyze the factors contributing to low sales of these underperforming items, such as lack of visibility or quality concerns.
+To enhance their performance and boost sales during off-peak months, consider strategies like pricing adjustments, targeted promotions, limited-time offers, or launching new products during these periods.

 ## Product Delivery
 **Optimize Shipping Processes**: Implement measures to ensure same-day or next-day shipping across all regions to reduce overall shipping delays.